FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-angular.md

 You have successfully added login, register, and logout to an Angular application.

 You now have an access token safely stored as a cookie.
 Any requests you make to an API on the same domain will receive the access token.
 The API can then validate the token and return data or otherwise offer functionality.

+The full code for this guide can be found [here](https://github.com/sonderformat-llc/fusionauth-example-angular-guide).